 Thank you.

-All right, back to our busy phones as we say hi to let's see, Dave in Virginia.
+All right, back to our busy phones as we say hi to, let's see, Dave in Virginia.

 Dave, how are you?

-Glad you called, says you disagree with me.
+Says you disagree with me.

 I'm like, I love disagreeing calls.